 5. Pre-drill then insert screws into the bottom boards, then place on the crate to attach as the bottom of the box.

-How to build a crate lid
+How to build a wood crates lid

 6. To build a lid, place the two lid boards side-by-side, then cut two small support boards and attach them with screws so the lid boards stay together.